hypercms/hyperContentAndDigitalAssetManagementServer-Core/readme.txt

 This file is part of
-hyper Content Management Server - http://www.hypercms.com
+hyper Content & Digital Asset Management Server - http://www.hypercms.com
-Copyright (c) by hyper CMS Content Management Solutions GmbH You should have received a copy of the License along with hyperCMS.
+by hyper CMS Content Management Solutions GmbH
+You should have received a copy of the License along with hyperCMS.